molily/testing-angular/end-to-end-testing.md

 </p>
 </script>

-Before writing any code, let us make a plan what the end-to-end test needs to do:
+Before writing any code, let us plan what the end-to-end test needs to do:

-1. Navigate to /
+1. Navigate to “/”.
-2. Find the search input field and enter a search term, e.g. “flower”
+2. Find the search input field and enter a search term, e.g. “flower”.
-3. Find the submit button and click on it
+3. Find the submit button and click on it.
-4. Expect photo item links to flickr.com to appear
+4. Expect photo item links to flickr.com to appear.
-5. Click on a photo item
+5. Click on a photo item.
-6. Expect the full photo details to appear
+6. Expect the full photo details to appear.

 <aside class="margin-note">Nondeterministic API</aside>